-1. Registration will take place on Friday, August 17 from 6:00 to 8:00 PM at the shelter house at the Eagle City Soccer Complex.
-Either a coach or team representative MUST ATTEND THIS REGISTRATION or email completed registration forms.
+1. Registration will be online before, August 14.
+Email completed registration forms.
 Girls teams registration email is: firstname.lastname@example.org - Boys: email@example.com .
 The team representative must bring the following: The team's official roster, Travel permission (if team is from outside Ohio South), Guest player form (if needed), Player passes/cards (we check player passes at registration and before each match), Medical release forms for each player, and Liability release form.
 Coaches concussion certificates for each coach on the sideline.
 Additionally teams from Canada must supply proof of entry into the United States for each player and a completed form from its Provincial or National Association approving the team's participation in the tournament.
 Coaches are required to bring players cards and medical release forms to every Tournament match.

 2. If a match is temporarily suspended due to weather and/or field conditions, or other situations beyond the Tournament's control, each team involved must check with Tournament Headquarters for further instructions.
 Matches interrupted in the first half shall, time permitting, play the full match to completion.
 Otherwise, just the first half shall be played to completion and the resultant score shall be recorded as complete.